MR-Khan0099/task3/README.md

 Main: The main class that orchestrates the charging system, reads user and administrator details, and simulates the charging process.

-## Annotations:

-User: An annotation for defining user details, including name, car type, energy type, car plate number, and time slot.
-Adminstrator: An annotation for defining administrator details, including name, age, and shift taken.
-Charging_Station_Info: An annotation for defining charging station details, including the station name and energy type.
 Classes:

 # UserClass: Represents a class annotated with user details.